MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ## Debugger pane to debug JavaScript code

+Use the JavaScript Debugger to step through the JavaScript code that's returned by the server (or stored locally in a Workspace).
+Step through experimental changes to the code, while watching any JavaScript expressions you specify.
+Watch and manually change variable values, and automatically show which variables are currently in-scope for the current line of code.

+The Debugger supports standard debugging actions, such as:
+*   Setting breakpoints, to pause code.
+*   Stepping through code.
+*   Viewing and editing properties and variables.
+*   Watching the values of JavaScript expressions.
+*   Viewing the call stack (the sequence of function calls so far).

+The JavaScript Debugger in DevTools, in the **Debugger** pane, is designed to look and feel and work like [the debugger in Visual Studio Code][CodeVisualStudioComDocsEditorDebugging] and [the debugger in Visual Studio][DMCVisualStudioDebuggerNavigatingThroughCodeWithTheDebugger].

 To troubleshoot where your JavaScript is going wrong, you can use the simple approach of inserting `console.log()` statements in the **Editor** pane.
 Another approach, that's more powerful (yet can also be simple), is to use the debugger of Microsoft Edge DevTools.

-The Debugger supports actions including the following:

-*   Set breakpoints, to pause code.
-*   Step through code.
-*   View and edit properties and variables.
-*   Watch the values of JavaScript expressions.
-*   View the call stack.

-The JavaScript Debugger in DevTools, in the **Debugger** pane, is designed to look and feel and work like [the debugger in Visual Studio Code][CodeVisualStudioComDocsEditorDebugging] and [the debugger in Visual Studio][DMCVisualStudioDebuggerNavigatingThroughCodeWithTheDebugger].

 The basic approach to using a debugger is to set a breakpoint (an intentional stopping place in the code), run the code at full speed up to the line of code on which the breakpoint is set, and then step through the lines of code, starting at that breakpoint.

 For example, the tutorial [Get started with debugging JavaScript][DevtoolsGuideChromiumJavascriptIndex] uses an existing, simple webpage
-[Demo: Get Started Debugging JavaScript with Microsoft Edge (Chromium) DevTools][DevtoolsGlitchMeDebugJsGetStarted] containing a few form controls.
+[Demo: Get Started Debugging JavaScript with Microsoft Edge (Chromium) DevTools][DevtoolsGlitchMeDebugJsGetStarted], that contains a few form controls.

-As shown in the tutorial, to get into the "Paused" mode of the debugger:
+As shown in the tutorial, to get into the "Paused" mode of the debugger, you do the following:

 1. Open the **DevTools** window, such as by pressing `Shift+Ctrl+I` or `Shift+Command+I`.